Frans Figaroa

 Francisco Dominico "Frans" Figaroa (3 September 1927 – 6 October 1993) was an Aruban politician who served as Lieutenant governor of Aruba from 1979 until 1982, figaroa previously served as President of the Parliament of the Netherlands Antilles (1973-1979) and Minister of Education of the Netherlands Antilles (1961-1962), Figaroa also served as chairman of the Aruba Football Federation and chairman of the Netherlands Antilles Olympic Committee.

 Early life

-Figaroa studied meer uitgebreid lager onderwijs at the Saint Dominicus College in Oranjestad.
+Figaroa studied meer uitgebreid lager onderwijs at Saint Dominicus College in Oranjestad.
 He then worked for several months at Lago Oil and Transport Company.
 In 1944 he joined the civil service where he worked in administration at the Water and Energy Company Aruba for 5 years, after which he worked in administration and mortgages.
 In 1949 he got a diploma in English correspondence, in 1952 he followed a course in administration of buildings, and in 1957 he got a diploma in Spanish.